May 18, 2022 CG Writing Lessons 9-12, CG Writing Lessons K-5, CG Writing Lessons 6-8, ELA K-5, ELA 6-8, ELA 9-12, Core Grammar

 This article focuses on persuasive writing and how educators can help students use it to improve their critical writing and thinking skills.
 The resources below will assist you in teaching persuasive writing in the classroom!
-Additionally, you'll be able to access all of my free printables when you download my Persuasive Writing Kit for grades 3–12.
+Additionally, you'll be able to access all of my free printables when you download the free Persuasive Writing Kit.

 Every day we encounter persuasive arguments.
 Bloggers may argue their viewpoints online.
 Friends may try to convince you to watch a movie they enjoyed.
 A commercial on TV may urge you to buy a new product.
 With persuasive arguments are all around us, its no surprise that persuasive writing is one of the main types of writing taught to students!
 Some forms of persuasive writing include: